At midnight on Sunday, SoundThinking, the company formerly known as ShotSpotter, stopped providing gunshot alerts to Chicago police.

 We created a rapid-response team at the beginning of the summer because we saw the number of mass shootings and the number of tender-age children that were shot throughout Chicago.
 So our teams put together a protocol to respond to that.
 We had to activate that protocol forty times over the summer.
 Our teams and departments worked together to activate victim services for those folks.
 We had multiple departments who never played a role in safety before showing up to the people in the City of Chicago, and that is the story that we have to tell them.

-Jim Daley is the Weekly’s investigations editor.
+Jim Daley was the Weekly’s investigations editor from 2023 to 2026.